NikOsint/KPHP-YAML/README.md

 In order to use this package, [KPHP](https://vkcom.github.io/kphp) compiler is needed.

-> *NOTE* this library uses [yaml-cpp](https://github.com/jbeder/yaml-cpp) library to parse and emit YAML files, but you do not need to install it manually.
+> *NOTE*: this library uses [yaml-cpp](https://github.com/jbeder/yaml-cpp) library to parse and emit YAML files, but you do not need to install it manually.
 >
 > It is automatically installed with KPHP compiler.